Carpet Cleaning Glossary: Terms & Definitions

 Stains vs. Spots: Stains refer to permanent discoloration of the carpet, while spots are temporary marks caused by spills or other substances.

 Steam Cleaning: A common, misused term often confused with hot water extraction.
+True steam cleaning uses steam alone to sanitize.

 Suction: The process by which a vacuum cleaner or extractor removes dirt and debris from carpets.